+Critically, documentation should specify the temporal relationship between the player activity data and any associated labels (the target variable).
+This includes defining the timeframe the activity data covers (e.g., the first 7 days of play, 12-months since registration date) and its temporal proximity to the target variable (e.g., a PGSI score collected at 6 months, the date self-exclusion occurred).
 Tasks associated with benchmark datasets could also be listed alongside this metadata and/or with further details about each task (e.g., train-test splits, primary evaluation metric, etc.) provided in a separate location within the repository (e.g., as a downloadable file or a link to a dedicated page).
 We provide an example of such metadata for the Early Detection Benchmark Dataset (example D above) in Table 1.

 This “data work” is a substantial undertaking but is essential to the downstream success of any benchmark dataset.
 Unfortunately, this type of work is often undervalued and under-incentivized \citep{gero2023incentive}.
 To incentivize and recognize these efforts, datasets could be treated as citable intellectual contributions through persistent identifiers, such as a Digital Object Identifier (DOI) \citep{longjohn2024benchmark}.